almightyeric/TCOM-514-Project1/README.md

 TCOM-514-Project1
 =================

-A very simple website to make me familiar html/css/php
+A very simple website to make me familiar with html/css/php